Tayai

-Tayai is a 2008 Indian Meitei language film directed by K. Bimal Sharma and produced by Gokul Athokpam under the banner of Subhas and Sons'.
-It stars Gokul Athokpam, Kaiku Rajkumar, Lairenjam Olen, Huirem Seema, Prameshwori and Laishram Binata in the lead roles.
-The premiere show of the movie was held at Asha Cinema on 16 November 2008 and censored in 2009.
+Tayai is a 2008 Manipuri film directed by K. Bimol Sharma and produced by Gokul Athokpam under the banner of Subhas and Sons'.
+It stars Gokul Athokpam, Kaiku Rajkumar, Lairenjam Olen, Huirem Seema, Premeshori and Laishram Binata in the lead roles.
+The premiere show of the movie was held at Asha Cinema on 16 November 2008.

 The film got official selection at the 7th Manipur State Film Festival 2010.

-Synopsis

-Tayai aka Yaima is an orphan.
-He is adopted by Ibochouba's father.
-He grows up to be a guy of cheerful and joyous nature.
-An incident happens where Ibochouba's wife Tharo falls victim to the blackmailing done by her ex-lover.
-It leads to Tharo initially falling into debt trap and later killing her ex-lover.
-Yaima gets to know about all this and decides to bear the burden.
-This leads him to be separated from his family.
-He never hesitates to help his family members wherever possible despite getting the bad name.
-Tharo finally reveals the truth and the family members regret for what they had done to Yaima.